Are your small association’s social media campaigns hitting the mark?

 - Engagement such as comments or number of replies to your posts

 Social media is an important part of your association’s membership marketing.
-Discover more tips and best practices for member recruitment and engagement: Attend the webinar, Fundamentals of member marketing for small staff associations
+Discover more tips and best practices for member recruitment and engagement: Watch the on-demand webinar, Fundamentals of member marketing for small staff associations